cloudfoundry-attic/grootfs-release/README.md

 chat to someone in the #grootfs Slack channel about whether that's really a good idea!_

-Given an existing Diego / CF deployment, take the following steps to start using grootfs-release on your Diego cells:
+Given an existing Diego / CF deployment, take the following steps to add grootfs-release to the cells in your Diego deployment:

-1. Upload grootfs-release to your BOSH director _(TODO: compatibility with Garden-runC versions?)_
+1. Add grootfs-release to the `releases` section of your deployment manifest (and upload the latest version of grootfs-release to your BOSH director)
-1. Add grootfs-release to the `releases` section of your deployment manifest
+   _TODO: compatibility with Garden-runC versions?_
 1. Add the `grootfs` job to the `templates` section of your cell job
 1. Add the following properties to your cell job
 ```